 - If the person is unconscious, check for injuries before moving.

-If the person is not breathing normally:
+If the person is unresponsive, breathing abnormally, or not breathing:

 - For a child, start CPR for children.

 - Continue CPR until the person begins breathing or emergency help arrives.